 Certain multi-site clinical trials may qualify for use of a Central IRB.
 Saint Louis University has established partnerships with the following Central IRBs:

 These are the only central IRBs that SLU researchers can use at this time.
-If you have a study that requires reliance on another IRB, please contact IRB Director, Melissa Fink at email@example.com or 314-977-9814 to discuss the possibility of an exception.
+If you have a study that requires reliance on another IRB, please contact the SLU IRB Office at 314-977-7744 or email@example.com to discuss the possibility of an exception.

 A clinical trial may be eligible for submission to a central IRB if it meets all of the following criteria*: